|John Broskie's Guide to Tube Circuit Analysis & Design|

-I even have a PCB for the cathode-coupled amplifier, my CCA design, which uses an Aikido cathode follower as an output stage and which scrubs away the power-supply noise riding on the cathode-coupled amplifier's output signal.
+I even have a PCB for the cathode-coupled amplifier, the GlassWare CCA design, which uses an Aikido cathode follower as an output stage and which scrubs away the power-supply noise riding on the cathode-coupled amplifier's output signal.

 The CCA line amplifier presents no phase inversion and offers a very low input capacitance, as the typical Miller-effect capacitance is sidestepped; the input triode's plate does not move with the input signal.
 In addition, it produces little distortion and a low output impedance.
 Yet, few have bought the PCB or kit.
 (One day, the word will get out and I will instantly sell out of the remaining boards.
 I am often startled by how a certain PCB can languish on the shelf, then instantly sell out in a day or two, accompanied with breathless e-mails asking how many hours before the kits arrive.
 This happened recently with the H-PS-1 low-voltage regulated power supply.
 Word got how good the Squeezebox line sound with it in place of the cheap switching wallwart.)

 So, if I have already covered the cathode-coupled amplifier, why am I returning to this topology?
 I have been corresponding with a reader who wants to modify an existing tube line stage he owns that holds three tube sockets mounted on the chassis top and is hardwired inside.
 He is keen to get the most performance possible from these three tubes, as he has just listened to a friend's octal Aikido All-in-One and now his line stage amplifier doesn't sound nearly as good.
 Good man.

 In fact, a stereo Aikido line stage can be made from just three tubes.